Item 21: Understand what semantic versioning promises

 Semantic versioning has a cost: every change to a crate has to be assessed against its criteria, to decide the appropriate type of version bump.
 Semantic versioning is also a blunt tool: at best, it reflects a crate owner's guess as to which of three categories the current release falls into.
 Not everyone gets it right, not everything is clear-cut about exactly what "right" means, and even if you get it right, there's always a chance you may fall foul of Hyrum's Law.

-However, semver is the only game in town for anyone who doesn't have the luxury of working in a highly-tested monorepo that contains all the code in the world.
+However, semver is the only game in town for anyone who doesn't have the luxury of working in an environment like Google's highly tested gigantic internal monorepo.
 As such, understanding its concepts and limitations is necessary for managing dependencies.